gemacjr/jump.ios/JREngage/README.phonegap.txt

-6. In the dialog, do NOT check the "Copy items into destination group's folder (if needed)" box*, make sure the "Create groups for any added folders" is selected, and that the "Add to targets" check box is selected for your app lication's targets.
+6. In the dialog, do NOT check the "Copy items into destination group's folder (if needed)" box*, make sure the "Create groups for any added folders" is selected, and that the "Add to targets" check box is selected for your app location's targets.
 Click Add.

 7. You must also add the Security framework and the MessageUI framework to your project.
 As the MessageUI framework is not available on all iOS devices and versions, you must designate the